Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: (Exo-)Planets and (exo-)planetary systems

 \subsection{Exoplanets and binary star systems}

-[H-IV:5.7.4] ``Many stars in the solar neighborhood are components of multiple-star systems, [and exoplanets have been found orbiting one of the two components while others have distant circumbinary orbits. \ldots] The occurrence rate of circumbinary planets is estimated to be $\sim$10\%\ assuming the orbital plane of circumbinary planets roughly align with the binary orbital plane.
+\ors[IV:5.7.4] ``Many stars \indexit{exoplanet!in binary-star systems}in the solar neighborhood are components of multiple-star systems, [and exoplanets have been found orbiting one of the two components while others have distant circumbinary orbits. \ldots] The occurrence rate of circumbinary planets is estimated to be $\sim$10\%\ assuming the orbital plane of circumbinary planets roughly align with the binary orbital plane.
 The occurrence rate could be much higher if the orientation of planet orbits is more isotropic.

 It is expected that planet formation may be impeded in systems where the binary stars have small separations ({\em e.g.}, $\sim 10 - 200$\,AU).
 This is supported both by simulations and observations that find a smaller fraction of exoplanets in binary star systems.
 It is not surprising that the dynamics of binary star systems stir things up and challenges planet formation.
 What is surprising is that the planets exist there at all.''